Thursday, September 18, 2025

 God uses the imagery of a lion roaring against his flock.
 His roar would first be heard in the pasture of Judah where His sheep were, and from there resound to all people of the earth.

-Instead of pleading for people to be saved, the Lord turns His pleas into cries for justice against them.
-God is gracious, but He is not unjust to allow evil to escalate to the point of no return.
+Instead of pleading for them, the Lord pleads against them.
+God is gracious, but not to the point of no return.
 He sent the flood on the people in Noah’s day.
 He sent the fire on the cities of Sodom and Gomorrah in Lot’s day.
 He sent Israel into captivity in Jeremiah’s day.
-And He shall bring trials on people during the last days before He returns.
+The Lord purges violence and rebellion in due season..

 “Thus says the Lord of hosts: behold, disaster shall go forth from nation to nation, and a great whirlwind shall be raised up from the farthest parts of the earth.”
 Jeremiah 25:32